krogank9/smmp/README.md

 # Usage

+`python chm-html.py DIRECTORY`
-Run chm-html.py inside the CHM source directory and it will output a portable "gen_chm.html" file containing the browser logic packaged with the CHM.
+Run the chm-html.py script inside the CHM source directory and it will output a portable "gen_chm.html" file containing the browser packaged with the chm.
+If `DIRECTORY` is unspecified it will use the current working directory.

 # Example